Dennis Charles Evans

-Has nearly sixty years of successful technical participation, leadership, and management of short and long range science and engineering development and applications programs.
+Has sixty years of successful technical participation, leadership, and management of short and long range science and engineering development and applications programs.
 Engineering development and science research in space sciences, systems engineering, and technical management, are the primary fields of experience.
 Has experience with project management, product development, systems engineering, computer applications, science research, and engineering development and application.
 The experience includes: engineering, science, and management of satellite and sounding rockets systems for stellar, planetary, and solar research; photometry and spectrophotometry from the extreme ultraviolet through submillimeter infrared; photographic instrument design; computer applications systems implementation and programming; hardware and software evaluation and specification; robotic systems; relativity; non-Euclidean geometries; philosophy; religion-theory of God; and cosmology - theory of creation.

 Bachelor of Science